 Have you ever wondered what it would be like to sit at a potter’s wheel and actually throw a pot!
 It’s one of our most popular classes here at the Sawdust during Festival time and now you can experience it in a small class setting, in our Ceramics Studio, with long term Sawdust exhibitor and Ceramicist, Robert Jones.
 With over 35 years’ experience of working with clay, Robert has spent much of his time teaching, and thoroughly enjoys sharing his craft.

 Robert will take you through the process step-by-step, allowing you to gain confidence so that, with his help, you will make your own pottery pieces on the wheel.
-Each student will make approximately 3-4 pieces that he will then fire and glaze in his own studio so that you will end up with a beautifully glazed mug or bowl which you can truly call your own!
+Each student will have 2 pieces fired and glazed in his own studio.
+You will end up with a beautifully glazed mug or bowl which you can truly call your own!
 Please note, the firing and glazing time will take approximately 3-4 weeks before ready to collect.
 If you wish your items to be mailed, there will be an additional cost to cover postage and packing.

 Absolutely no experience is necessary to take this class, however closed toe shoes and casual, comfortable clothing recommended.
 All materials are included in the cost.